Become a Peer Educator

 Do you want to promote education and awareness about mental health and common college student stressors?
 Become a COPE Peer Educator!
 You will benefit from receiving training and mentoring from Counseling Center Clinicians in topics related to personal and professional growth.
 At the Counseling Center, we believe students are the experts on what other students want to learn!
 As a member of COPE you attend weekly meetings to plan and executive program initiatives that YOU choose.
 As a Peer Educator, you will gain valuable leadership experience while making a difference in your community.

-How to apply to become a COPE Peer Educator?
+How to Apply to Become a COPE Peer Educator?

 Submit your application here: Apply.